was1509/Recognize/README.md

 # Recognize
-iOS application that recognises handwriting and text.
+iOS application using Swift programming language that recognises handwriting and text.

 ## Data
 ### Files